Reversing the ‘retail funk’ with in-store engagement

 Brick & mortar retail needs to reinvent itself to compete with the e-commerce threat, and while the initial stage of price matching and consistent prices across sales channels is in process, it’s not enough.
 Traditional retailers need to go on the offensive where they have the advantage — and that means in their stores.
 Without this, it’s my opinion brick & mortar retailers are going to continue to lose market share.

-Do you agree or disagree that tech-enabled in-store customer engagement can be a potent weapon against pure-play e-commerce?
+Do you agree that tech-enabled in-store customer engagement can be a potent weapon against pure-play e-commerce?
+What forms of engagement do you find most productive?